On-line Spot Volatility-Estimation and Decomposition with Nonlinear Market Microstructure Noise Models: Modifications, Adaptation, and Implementation

 \subsection{Initialization}

-Our experience from many data sets is that the algorithm stabilizes quickly provided that reasonable starting values are used -- e.g. $\hat{\Sigma}_{t_2}$ is chosen from prior knowledge or set to a rough initial estimate.
-The particle filter is started by simulating the $x_{t_{1},s}^i$ such that the $\exp[x_{t_{1},s}^i]$ are uniformly distributed on $A_{t_1,s}$.
+Our experience from many data sets is that the algorithm stabilizes quickly provided that reasonable starting values are used -- e.g. $\hat{\Sigma}_{t_2}$ may be chosen as yesterday's starting volatility or yesterday's ending volatility, after adjustment for the magnitude of the overnight close-to-open jump.
+The particle filter is started by simulating the $x_{t_{1},s}^i$ such that the $\exp(x_{t_{1},s}^i)$ are uniformly distributed on $A_{t_1,s}$.
 In order to exclude the effect of starting values we have used in the simulations (except from Figure~\ref{fig:SimulatedDataBoxPlots_vola}) the true matrix $\Sigma_{t_2}$ as the starting value (i.e. $\hat{\Sigma}_{t_{2}}^{\text{pf}} = \hat{\Sigma}_{t_2} =\Sigma_{t_2}$).